ivanayov/sbom-know-how/docs/source/tooling/consumption_tools.rst

 Dependency-Track
 ################

-`Dependency-Track <https://github.com/DependencyTrack/dependency-track> `_ uses :doc:`../specs/cyclonedx.rst` SBOMs to monitor component usage across all versions of the application in its portfolio, in order to identify and reduce risk in the software supply chain.
+`Dependency-Track <https://github.com/DependencyTrack/dependency-track> `_ uses :ref:`CycloneDX <cdx>` SBOMs to monitor component usage across all versions of the application in its portfolio, in order to identify and reduce risk in the software supply chain.

 .. tool-data:: SBOM Scorecard